jamie-syon/dell-xps-9510/README.md

 After a couple of reboots over a span of a week, log in time is now much better.

 **Edit:** Have now moved to Fedora and apart from a black screen at startup (which was fixed by using nomodeset in Grub), its very quick to boot.
 If you're sticking with Manjaro (which I have with my workstation), trying the nomodeset in Grub may well fix the long boot time as its probably booted fine but you can't see it.

+**Edit (2):** Laptop had a faulty motherboard/screen - had both replaced under warranty and no issues since, no need for nomodeset